mingo99/verilog-autoinst.nvim/Readme.md

 ```

-You can register command name that you like, but you need to modify command in keys for lazy-load.
+You can register command name that you like, but you need to modify command in keymap for lazy-load.

 ```lua
  {